ASIJ-Mustangs/sinbad/tutorials/java/welcome02-obj.md

 Run your program.
 You should get a printout of available data labels in the data.
 Let's assume for the purposes of this tutorial that we are interested in the temperature, wind direction, and general description of the weather conditions.
 Can you figure out the labels for these pieces of the data?

 Before actually fetching the data, let's define a class that the *Sinbad* library will use to create objects for us.
 Go ahead and define a class named `Observation` with fields for the three pieces of information we are interested in.
 It doesn't matter what you name your fields, but you must also define a _constructor_ for your class that takes initial values for each field as parameters.
+Creating a class in this case means to create an Observation.java file.

 Also, define a method named `toString` that returns a result of type `String`.
 You will have to annotate the header of this method with an additional keyword, `public`, for Java to accept it.
 We'll see in a minute why the `toString` method of a class is a little special.